Help! My developer won’t implement / wants to remove / objects to my redirects.

 Don’t ever remove redirects.
 It gives a bad user experience, which impacts the bottom line.

-There are a few core considerations from my perspective (from my agency experience, technical SEO knowledge, and Linkdex experience):
+There are a few core considerations from my perspective:

-- Tech teams are always highly skeptical of redirects, as I’m sure you’re well-aware.
-They’re often hesitant to implement even foundational numbers of global redirects (such as case-forcing, http/s, etc) due to either:
+- Tech teams are always highly sceptical of redirects, as I’m sure you’re well-aware.
+They’re often hesitant to implement even ‘foundational’ global redirects (such as case-forcing, http/s, etc) due to either:

 - A lack of understanding/consideration of the user experience and/or the way in which Google discovers, crawls and indexes (and the way in which equity flows in this process)